Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/02-using-gmio/perf_profile_aie_gmio.md

 const int BLOCK_SIZE_out_Bytes=1032*ITERATION;
 ```

-If it is for hardware flow, `ITERATION` is 8192; otherwise, it is four.
-This is to ensure that the AI Engine simulator can conclude quickly.
+For hardware flow, set `ITERATION` to 8192; otherwise, set it to four.
+This setting lets the AI Engine simulator finish in less time.

-In the main function, the PS code will profile `NUM` GMIO inputs and outputs, where `NUM` is 4.
-Non-blocking GMIO APIs (`GMIO::gm2aie_nb` and `GMIO::aie2gm_nb`) are used for GMIO transactions, and `GMIO::wait` is used for output data synchronization.
+In the main function, the PS code profiles `NUM` GMIO inputs and outputs, where `NUM` is four.
+Use non-blocking GMIO APIs (`GMIO::gm2aie_nb` and `GMIO::aie2gm_nb`) for GMIO transactions, and `GMIO::wait` for output data synchronization.

 ```cpp
 //Pre-processing